AfsmNGhr/devops-swarm-mode/services/README.md

 ## Services Folder

-This folder have to contains all services.
+This folder have to contain all services.
-A service folder can be contains subfolders if they are depends on service.
+A service folder can be contain subfolders if they depend on the service.

 ### Structure

-Every a service folder should contains `docker-compose.swarm.yml` file.
+Every service folder should contain `docker-compose.swarm.yml` file.
 Also you can be add `docker-compose.$env.yml`, `Dockerfile` and `.env`, if it's necessary.
+You must create `.dockerignore` that contains
-You must create `.dockerignore` file with `.env`, `*.md` and `*.yml` that they mustn't in the context of the build if you are need to built custom the docker image.
+`.env`, `*.md` and `*.yml` because there is no need for these file to be in the build context if you need to built a custom docker image.

-#### Required sections for swarm configuration
+#### Required sections

 ##### Networking

-For domain notation use only service name.
+For domain notation use only the service name.

 ##### Statefull

-For statefull service you must create volume.
+For statefull service you must create a volume.

 ```yml
 version: '3.4'